Beaulieu, Newport

-Beaulieu, or Beaulieu House, is a historic mansion located on Bellevue Avenue in Newport, Rhode Island built in 1859 by Federico Barreda.
+Beaulieu is a historic mansion located on Bellevue Avenue in Newport, Rhode Island, built in 1859 by Federico Barreda.
 Subsequent owners of Beaulieu have included John Jacob Astor III, Cornelius Vanderbilt III, and his wife Grace Vanderbilt, née Grace Graham Wilson.

 History

 One of Newport's oldest mansions, Beaulieu was originally built in 1859 by the Peruvian merchant, Federico Barreda, who made his money in the 1850s guano trade.
 Beaulieu was designed for Barreda by New York architect Calvert Vaux, who also designed the bridges in New York's Central Park.
 In July 1859, Barreda paid $24,000 for about nine acres on the Bellevue Avenue hill overlooking Narrangansett Bay.
 He then hired Vaux for a five percent fee on a construction budget of $100,000.
 Eventually he went over his budget, and spent at least $26,000 more on furnishings and interior decoration.
 This seasonal "cottage" had sixteen bedrooms, a library, billiard room, a wide surrounding veranda and ample quarters for housekeepers, nannies and cooking staff.

 It was once described as "the most pretentious and elaborate villa in Newport," and Barreda's wife later claimed that she supervised up to eighteen servants there.
 Shortly after the mansion was completed, Barreda was named Peru's minister in Washington.
 He hired New York City's Delmonico's restaurant to cater one of the first social events held in Beaulieu.